 You must rely on the mood of a foreign judge.

 * Repeat after me.
-You can’t just serve a subpoena abroad.
+You can’t just serve a subpoena abroad and expect it to carry any weight.
 Exception: § 1783 subpoenas served on U.S. citizens.
 But even that statute flubs things.

 ** Truly, they’re the same thing.
 Letters Rogatory are communications from judge to judge, usually transmitted through diplomatic channels.
 Hague Evidence Requests are communications from judge to judge, that specifically don’t have to go through diplomatic channels.